prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# Example: After

- - Now, the ZIO tree is drastically different, as we'll soon see
+- The ZIO tree is dramatically different after my changes...

- - In the new code, first we create a root ZIO...
+- Now, we create a root ZIO similar to before...

- - that is specific to the lwb being written
+- But this root ZIO is specific to an `lwb`, as will become clear

 ---